COUNTY REPORT NC

 Black markers = national averages.
 Red = above national avg.
 Green = below.
 Source: CDC PLACES, Census ACS.

-6 total water systems serve Washington County.
+6 community water systems serving Washington County.

 All ZIP Codes in Washington County